csweichel/rcswitch-NodeOnPi/README.md

 Node bindings for the [rcswitch RaspberryPi port](https://github.com/r10r/rcswitch-pi).

-Successfully tested on Raspbian Wheezy (2014-06-20) up-to-date.
+Successfully tested on Raspbian Wheezy up-to-date as of 2015-02-28.

 ## Requirements